walessy/_FinancialData_Unstable/Setup/installation_guide.md

 After completing this setup:

+1. **Choose Automation Level**: Start with Level 3 for basic automation, upgrade to Level 4 for enterprise features
+2. **Configure Market Awareness**: Set up trading hours and session management
-1. **Install Trading Tools**: Add EAs, indicators, and trading scripts
+3. **Install Trading Tools**: Add EAs, indicators, and trading scripts
-2. **Configure Accounts**: Set up live/demo accounts in each instance
+4. **Configure Accounts**: Set up live/demo accounts in each instance
+5. **Implement Monitoring**: Use built-in health monitoring and performance optimization
-3. **Backup Strategy**: Implement regular backup of configurations and data
+6. **Backup Strategy**: Implement regular backup of configurations and data
-4. **Monitoring Setup**: Consider automated monitoring of trading activities
-5. **Scale Up**: Add more brokers and instances as needed
+7. **Scale Up**: Add more brokers and instances as needed

 Your trading environment is now ready for professional multi-platform trading operations!